como-usar-gpio-raspberry-pi

 GPIOs allow the Raspberry Pi to interact with the physical world, whether to read data from sensors or to control external devices like LEDs, motors, or relays.

-Main features of GPIO
+Main Characteristics of GPIOs

 • Voltage: 3.3V (never exceed this voltage).